OrganizedFellow/100-days-of-code/README.md

 **Todays Progress:**

 -   I wanted to make a simple Theme Switcher for a project.
 I did't really know enough JavaScript to make it happen, but I was able to successfully get it done.
-It even implements `localStorage` to store the visitors choice.
+I even implemented `localStorage` to store the visitors choice.
 -   I finally registered for an account on CodePen and JsFiddle.

 **Link to Work:**